harshrajput688/House-Price-Prediction/README.md

 # House-Price-Prediction
 Steps To Run
 1. Import the code
-2. Run each cell one by one
+2. Run each cell of HousePrediction.ipynb one by one